 Lake Monroe is home to the largest selection of fish in Monroe County, including bluegill, bass, and catfish, to name a few!
 If dry land is more your speed, Lake Monroe offers three public beaches and numerous nearby hiking trails to explore.
 Indiana’s only national forest, Hoosier National Forest, surrounds a large portion of Lake Monroe, so dock your boat, leash up your dogs, and get exploring!

-Make the most of your trip by choosing one of many camping and lodging options available nearby.
-If you are looking for the perfect place to unplug and spend time outside this summer, Lake Monroe is the perfect place for you!
+Make it a weekend trip by choosing one of many camping and lodging options available nearby, like the gorgeous Fourwinds Lakeside Inn, and enjoy a gorgeous dinner at the incredible Scenic View restaurant (yes, the name is accurate).
+There are tons of fun things to do in Bloomington closer to the Indiana University campus, too!
+If you are looking for the perfect place to unplug and spend time outside this summer, Lake Monroe is the perfect place for you.

 About the Authors: Husband and wife duo Shelby and Ascher Taylor-Schroeder are Southern Indiana natives who fell in love with Louisville when graduate school brought them to the area.
 Dog parents and enthusiasts of all things outdoorsy, the pair can frequently be found exploring trails with their beloved lab mix, Ella.